amaibrah/LEGO-Rating_Prediction/README.md

 ## Build Models
 #### Build multiple models:
-* GridSearchCV was used to look for best hyperparameters with 5-fold corss validation
+* GridSearchCV was used to look for best hyperparameters for specific models
 * Apply best hyperparameters to Classification models and fit to training data
 * Predict using test set